lodimk2/chai/README.md

 CHAI contains two methods for consensus clustering: CHAI-AvgSim and CHAI-SNF.
 We provide wrapper functions to run either of these.

-We provide example data from the Baron Mouse 1 Dataset [citation needed here].
+We provide example data from the Baron Mouse 1 Dataset (Baron et al., 2016).
 Data should be in the form of a SingleCellExperiment object, with counts and logcounts defined.

 #### Load Dependencies: